Board Responsibility & Liability

 & ESG)

-percent of cybersecurity professionals claim their organization is
+- 70% of cybersecurity professionals claim their organization is

 impacted by the cybersecurity skills shortage.
 (ISSA